I am a Professional Leadership and Transformational Coach.

 The impact of her crashes had a profound impact on our family.
 I was cynical, angry and very, very sad.
 It took my family many years to mend what was broken in our hearts and our relationships.
 Now though, my mother and I are best friends, and she has become my best teacher.

 Here is what I have learned from my mother.
-Entrepreneurs and leaders start what they do with a vision, a what-for, a dream.
+Parents and leaders start what they do with a vision, a what-for, a dream.
 However, just giving their best is not always the path to success.
 Sometimes they need to get out of their own way so they can enjoy, thrive and be rewarded meaningfully in what they do.
 I have learned how to support them in a powerful way in the pursuit of their dreams by determining what is true success for them, creating measurable and specific goals that will lead to long-term stability and achievement.